MisterTarock/Ultracar/README.md

 #send the steering angle instruction to the simulator
 send_control(steering_angle, throttle)
 ```
-The rest of the code code is mainly composed by the communication methods with the simulator and won't be described in this report.
+The rest of the code is mainly composed by the communication methods with the simulator and won't be described in this report.